oknoorap/librocks/README.md

 # librocks :metal:

-PHP is one of my favorites programming language, because WordPress still use it.
-But php community is not solid like Javascript.
+PHP is one of my favorites programming language, because WordPress use it.
+Although PHP community is not solid like Javascript, I'm still developing some of PHP codes until today.
 So I made this library collection for my needs.

 ## Function Replacer
 A Function Replace class for replace existing function within file replaced with another function.
 Including it's parameters.